 The Annual Report is one of the two public reports mandated by the Funding Agreement and represents an excellent communications vehicle for the Foundation.
-Commencing with the 2008 Annual Report, filed with the Minister on 30 April 2009, the Foundation has adopted a comprehensive and user-friendly annual report format.
+Commencing with the 2008 Annual Report the Foundation adopted a comprehensive and user-friendly annual report format, that doubles as acommunications tool.

-The Annual Report is published on the Foundation website and will serve to report on Foundation activities and achievements, but also serve as a marketing vehicle in educating stakeholder audiences on salmon conservation and illustrating the value of ASCF.
-The 2008 and 2009 Annual Reports feature stories on several funded projects, and have received positive feedback.
+The Annual Report is only published on the Foundation website and will serve to report on Foundation activities and achievements, but also serve as a marketing vehicle in educating stakeholder audiences on salmon conservation and illustrating the value of ASCF.
+All annual reports now feature stories on representative funded projects, which has resulted in positive feedback.